Mansoura, Tlemcen

-Mansourah (المنصورة - „victorious“) is a town and commune in Tlemcen Province in Northwestern Algeria.
+Mansourah (المنصورة) is a town and commune in Tlemcen Province in Northwestern Algeria.
 The town is the seat of Mansourah District.

 Population

-According to the 2008 census the town has population of 49,007 inhabitants and totally its commune has 49,150 inhabitants.
+According to the 2008 census, the town has a population of 49,007 inhabitants, and in total, its commune has 49,150 inhabitants.

 The town is effectively a suburb of the provincial capital Tlemcen.
-Mansourah and Tlemcen form together an intercommunal urban agglomeration with 173,531 inhabitants.
+Mansourah and Tlemcen together form an intercommunal urban agglomeration with 173,531 inhabitants.

-History

-The settlement was founded by the Marinids in 1303 AD as a fortified base for their siege of Tlemcen.
-The site quickly grew into a large city with tens of thousands of inhabitants.

 Landmarks

 The main landmark of Mansourah is the Tlemcen National Park with the ruins of the fortified city and the Mansourah Mosque.
-They include parts of the walls of the city, better preserved walls of the castle and its leading tower.
+They include parts of the walls of the city, better-preserved walls of the castle, and its leading tower.

 Localities

-The commune of Mansourah is composed of 8 localities (1984):
+The District of Mansourah is composed of 8 localities (1984):